BrandonERivera/README-Generator/README.md

   ## Contributions
   none
   ## Test
-  in command promt type node index.js
+  writing node index.js in the command line
   ## Questions
-  See my Github at [BrandonERivera](https://github.com/BrandonERivera) Or reach my email at brandonellis.rivera@gmail.com
+  See my Github at [BrandonERivera](https://github.com/BrandonERivera) Or reach my email at Brandonellis.rivera@gmail.com